SACGF/variantgrid_docs/analysis/nodes.md

 * Fathmm = damaging

 **Protein domain**
-A value exists for at least one of the following fields:
+If selected, this will display variants with values in at least one of the following fields:
 * Interpro_domains
 * domains

 **Published**
-A value exists for at least one of the following fields:
+If selected, this will display variants with values in at least one of the following fields:
 * Pubmed
 * MM variant article count
 * MM variant/protein article count